-Achievements in Maternal and Child Health – Maternal and child mortality indicators in Georgia are measured by country official statistics, international estimates (WHO, Inter-agency Group for Child Mortality Estimation – IGME and Institute for Health Metrics and Evaluation - IHME) and reproductive health surveys.
-According their estimates U5 mortality is meeting the MDG4 Goal, significant downward trend remains in maternal and child mortality, however it still maintains the high value.
-Since 2015, US CDC and NCDC Georgia have started development and strengthening of the nutritional surveillance system of pregnant women and 12-23 months old children.
+Achievements in Maternal and Child Health

 Strengthening of tobacco control in Georgia -Tobacco consumption in Georgia is among the highest in the European Region.
 Georgia is a partner party of the WHO FCTC since 2006.
-Tobacco control is an important aspect for Georgia’s EU integration process.

 Tobacco Control National Strategy and 5 year Action Plan have been approved by the intersectoral State Committee for Strengthening Tobacco Control Measures in Georgia chaired by the Prime Minister in 2013.
 In May 2017 a legislative package on Tobacco Control was approved by the Parliament of Georgia.
-Relevant Amendments were made in the following laws of Georgia: "On Tobacco Control", "On Advertising", "On Organising Lotteries, Games of Chance and Other Prize Games", "On Broadcasting" and in the Administrative Offenses Code of Georgia.

 Georgia, the only country from the European region was selected as a FCTC 2030 project Partner Party among other 14 countries of the project.